Rapptz/discord.py/docs/guide/topics/embeds.rst

 .. image:: /images/guide/topics/embeds/field_weather_embed_2.png
     :scale: 38%

-Alright!
-Now, let's add two more fields to tell us the humidity and wind speed.
+We should add two more fields to tell us the humidity and wind speed.

 .. code-block:: python3